High-Quality Axions from Higher-Form Symmetries in Extra Dimensions: Magnetic Charges

 where $e_A$ is the gauge coupling of $A$ with mass dimension $[e_A]=-1/2$.
 Here, we have chosen the integer prefactor $1$ in the coupling term for simplicity.
 The action~\eqref{eq:monopoleanomalyterm} is the $U(1)$ analogue of the $SU(N)$ action considered in Section~\ref{sec:abjanomaly}.
 Like in the $SU(N)$ case, the electric $U(1)_e^{(1)}$ one-form symmetry is broken completely.
 The current equation is

 While the symmetry is broken, it is worth noting that a non-invertible symmetry remains, as studied in ref.~\cite{Damia:2022bcd}.
-We saw that a term of this form with a non-Abelian gauge field leads to an axion potential via gauge instantons in the IR.
+We saw that a term of this form with a non-Abelian gauge field leads to an axion potential via gauge instantons in the infrared.
 There are no $U(1)$ instantons on a topologically trivial 4D spacetime~\cite{Srednicki:2007qs,Shifman:2012zz}, so one would naively be led to believe that the term~\eqref{eq:monopoleanomalyterm} cannot generate a potential for the axion.
-However, it was found by ref.~\cite{Fan:2021ntg} that in 4D axion theories with a coupling of the form $\theta \dd A \wedge \dd A$, virtual monopoles magnetically charged under $A$ do induce an effective potential for the axion.
+However, it was found by ref.~\cite{Fan:2021ntg} that in 4D axion theories with a coupling of the form $\theta \dd A \wedge \dd A$, virtual monopoles magnetically charged under $A$ do induce an effective potential for the axion~\footnote{Ref.~\cite{Cordova:2022ieu} linked this effective potential in 4D to the further breakdown of the axion shift symmetry, which would have a surviving non-invertible symmetry remnant were monopoles not included.}.
 This can also happen in 5D theories with a term of the form~\eqref{eq:monopoleanomalyterm}, which we now outline.

 In 5D, monopoles are strings rather than point particles.
 Monopole strings naturally arise in theories where the $U(1)$ gauge field descends from a Higgsed $SU(N)$ gauge field as first found by 't Hooft and Polyakov~\cite{tHooft:1974kcl,Polyakov:1974ek} in 4D.
 The 5D counterpart of 't Hooft-Polyakov solutions have been studied analytically in the BPS limit~\cite{Tong:2005un,Blanco-Pillado:2006gsr,Boyarsky_2002}.
 The static 5D monopole solution allows for two types of perturbations.
 The first is transverse waves traveling up and down the string.
 The second is a type of longitudinal wave, which crucially carries electric charge.
 This latter type of perturbation is the 5D analogue of the dyonic excitations of the standard 't Hooft-Polyakov monopole~\cite{Julia:1975ff,Shifman:2012zz}.